harrisoncramer/fullstack-template/README.md

 ## Github Actions

 The github actions in this repository are configured to build and push a Docker image to my account by default.
-You can either delete the `.github` folder or configure them with your own account + credentials.
+You can either delete the `.github` folder or configure them with your own account and credentials.
 You may also delete the docker job, leaving the other CI tests in place.